 |12/5||Through the Women Techmakers Scholars Program - formerly the Google Anita Borg Memorial Scholarship Program - Google is furthering Dr. Anita Borg’s vision of creating gender equality in the tech industry by encouraging women to excel as active participants and leaders in the field.||Joanne Truong (2020)|

 |National Defense Science and Engineering Graduate (NDSEG) Fellowship||11/2||U.S. citizens and nationals who intend to pursue a doctoral degree in one of fifteen supported disciplines.(Apply via http://ndseg.sysplus.com/)||Charles Topliff, Joanne Truong (2020)|

 |NPSC Graduate Fellowship||12/1|

 |Qualcomm Innovation Fellowship (QIF)||12/9||Teams of two (2) Ph.D. students from a small list of select universities submit innovative research ideas.
 See the web page for the list of specific topic areas.
 Both team members must be enrolled in the PhD program.
 FAQs

 $100K to each team.

-We thank Carnegie Mellon University's Computer Science Department for their list of fellowships that we have adapted, and faculty members and staff members who have contributed to the curation of this list (Alicia Richhart, Allie McFadden, Professors Sonia Chernova, Diyi Yang, Kishore Ramachandran, Jim Foley, Polo Chau, and many more).
+We thank Carnegie Mellon University's Computer Science Department for their list of fellowships that we have adapted, and the many Georiga Tech staff and faculty members who have contributed to the curation of this list.